 Harvard Business Review recommends busy workers take stock of what they call time fragmentation.
 “This is based on the idea that making any real progress on thoughtful work requires more than a 30-minute increment of time, and that it takes 15 minutes to return to a productive state after an interruption.”
 In their analysis, they found context switching cost one large software company more than 450 hours per year, per manager.

 This is where blocking off time for focus can help.
-Proactively setting aside time for deeply focused, proactive work prevents you from saying yes to too many reactive requests from others.
+Proactively setting aside long blocks of time for deeply focused, proactive work prevents you from saying yes to too many reactive requests from others.
 To make this process less manual, we offer Focus Time events.
 Turning it on helps you visualize how much time you have for focused work by automatically creating Focus Time events on your calendar that show as “busy.”
-These dynamic calendar events are updated in real time as your calendar changes, so you always have an up-to-date view of your Focus Time.
+These dynamic calendar events update in real time as your calendar changes, so you always have an up-to-date view of your Focus Time.
+Then you can time block your Focus Time blocks with Asana using our Asana integration.

 5. Make time for what matters